JohanOhlin/divingintoazure/_posts/2018-11-09-practical-flexbox-examples.markdown

   description=""
 %}

 The same technique can be used to push a footer at the bottom of a page, or a card.
-Simply let the middle content of the item have <code class="code">flex-grow:1</code> and the footer will be pushed down to the bottom
+Simply let the middle content of the item have `flex-grow:1` and the footer will be pushed down to the bottom

 {%
   include image.html